paty-oliveira/edit-analytics-eng-bigquery/README.md

 gcloud auth application-default login
 ```

+### Add environment variables
+Make sure you store all the environment variables in `~/.bashrc` or `~/.zshrc` (for MacOs users).

-2. Create a new environment variabled called `PROJECT_ID` and set it to the BigQuery project identifier:
+1. Create a new environment variable called `PROJECT_ID` and set it to the BigQuery project identifier:

 ```
 export PROJECT_ID="data-eng-dev-xxxx"
 ```

-3. Create a new environment variable called `SCHEMA_PREFIX` and set it to your first name.
+2. Create a new environment variable called `SCHEMA_PREFIX` and set it to your github name.
 This variable will be used to add a prefix to BigQuery dataset.

 ```
-export SCHEMA_PREFIX='your_first_name'
+export SCHEMA_PREFIX='your_github_name'
 ```

 ### Create Python virtual environment